KoslickiLab/YACHT/README.md

 2. run ```python recover_abundance.py --ref_file 'tests/unittest_ref_matrix_processed.npz' --sample_file
    'tests/testdata/sample.sig' --hash_file 'tests/unittest_hash_to_col_idx.csv' --org_file 'tests/unittest_processed_org_idx.csv' --w 0.01 --outfile 'tests/unittest_recovered_abundance.csv'``` .
 Should create a file `tests/unittest_recovered_abundance.csv` which should be all zeros.
 3. run the same command as above, but with `--w 0.0001`.
-Should overwrite `tests/unittest_recovered_abundance.csv` with a 6 in the 19th column
+Should overwrite `tests/unittest_recovered_abundance.csv` with a 6 in the 19th row